Codecademy/docs/content/open-source/concepts/node-js/node-js.md

 After the script file is loaded, the variables are accessible in the REPL, so when we evaluate the `a` variable, it's value has been set by loading `script.js`, and 'Node REPL is fun!' prints to the console.

-This can be tested by running `node` in a terminal or check out the <a href="https://nodejs.org/api/repl.html" >REPL docs</a> for more functionality.
+This can be tested by running `node` in a terminal or check out the <a href="https://nodejs.org/api/repl.html" >REPL docs</a> for more information on commands and functionality.

 ## Package Management

 Node packages are a convenient way to share modules between Node developers.
-The service [npm](https://www.codecademy.com/resources/docs/javascript/npm) is the default package manager for Node; it becomes available after Node is installed.
+The service [Node Package Manager (npm)](https://www.codecademy.com/resources/docs/javascript/npm) is the default package manager for Node; it becomes available after Node is installed.

 npm allows access to the many open-source packages available.